 — enobytes wine online (@enobytes) January 14, 2018

-This was a grape that I was only familiar with as one of the obscure little brother varieties in Châteauneuf-du-Pape.
-For some added geekiness, courtesy of Jancis Robinson’s Wine Grapes, the noir is a color mutation of the Terret grape with their being blanc and gris versions as well.
-Apparently in the 1950s, Terret gris was the most widely planted grape variety in the Languedoc with over 20,000 acres!
+I was only familiar with this grape as one of the obscure little brother varieties in Châteauneuf-du-Pape.
+For some added geekiness, courtesy of Jancis Robinson’s Wine Grapes, the noir is a color mutation of the Terret grape with blanc and gris versions as well.
+Apparently, in the 1950s, Terret gris was the most widely planted grape variety in the Languedoc with over 20,000 acres!

 Who knew?
-But now there is only around 257 acres of Terret gris left with around 3500 and 460 acres of Terret blanc and noir respectively.
-This is a pretty obscure grape so I was excited to read about Tablas Creek’s version.
+But now there are only around 257 acres of Terret gris left with approximately 3500 and 460 acres of Terret blanc and noir respectively.
+I was excited to read about Tablas Creek’s version of this obscure grape.
 I visited Tablas Creek several years ago where I geeked out over their nursery of Rhone varieties, taking many leaf and vine pictures that I uploaded to Wikipedia (as Agne27).
 I’ve always been impressed with Tablas Creek’s effort to introduced new varieties to the American consumer.